 If indirect costs are included in the budget, the applicant must include a copy of its current Facilities and Administrative Cost Rate Agreement or documentation establishing that it has a pending application.
-If an applicant that does not have a current Facilities and Administrative Cost Rate Agreement negotiated and approved by the Department of Commerce (or by the applicable cognizant Federal agency) may propose facilities and administrative costs in its budget.
-However, the applicant must prepare and submit a facilities and administrative cost allocation plan and rate proposal or a negotiated indirect cost rate as required by 2 C.F.R. part 200 "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards."
-See, 2 C.F.R. § 200.414.
+An applicant that does not have a current Facilities and Administrative Cost Rate Agreement negotiated and approved by the Department of Commerce (or by the applicable cognizant Federal agency), the applicant may propose facilities and administrative costs in its budget.
+However, the applicant must prepare and submit a facilities and administrative cost allocation plan and rate proposal or a negotiated indirect cost rate as required by 2 CFR Part 200 "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards."
+See 2 CFR § 200.414.
 The allocation plan and the rate proposal must be submitted to MBDA (or applicable cognizant Federal agency) within ninety days from the award start date.
 The applicant shall provide the Grants Officer with a copy of the transmittal letter.